 Students at our school are encouraged to become responsible and independent though the Student Leadership program.

 ICT is incorporated into all aspects of the curriculum.
-All teaching areas of the school are resourced with Interactive TV’s and desktop/touchscreen PCs.
-Our junior classes are equipped with ipads and laptops and our middle/senior classes have laptops/chromebooks which enable 1-to-1 teaching.
+All teaching areas of the school are resourced with Interactive TV’s and touchscreen PCs.
+Our junior classes are equipped with ipads and chromebooks and our middle/senior classes have chromebooks which enable 1-to-1 teaching.

 RESOURCE CENTRE/LIBRARY sessions offer students opportunity to be exposed to many forms of literature as well as authors and illustrators.
 Library and ICT skills are taught in sequential, skills- based program.
 Students borrow weekly from the school library.

 VISUAL ART is taught through many different media such as textiles, ceramics, collage, computer generated/digital, design, drawing, painting, printmaking, sculpture and various crafts.